d2l-ai/d2l-en/chapter_preface/index.md

 In case you encounter any problems, please consult :ref:`chap_installation` to update your code and runtime environment.

-Here is a list of dependencies in our MXNet implementation.
+Below lists dependencies in our MXNet implementation.
 :end_tab:

 :begin_tab:`pytorch`
-Most of the code in this book is based on PyTorch, an extremely popular open-source framework that has been enthusiastically embraced by the deep learning research community.
+Most of the code in this book is based on PyTorch, a popular open-source framework that has been enthusiastically embraced by the deep learning research community.
 All of the code in this book has passed tests